gibmir/ion/README.md

 To generate the client you need to put your schema in your project resources folder and use ion-maven-plugin.

 ### Service API
-To use low level API you need to describe your service as bunch of functions.
+To use low level API you need to describe your service as a bunch of functions.
 For example describe part of your functionality as function (get string and return string):
 ```java
 public interface ServiceProcedure extends JsonRemoteProcedure1<String, String> {